google-pay/android-quickstart/README.md

 ## Instructions

+In Android Studio, open the `kotlin` or `java` directory to get started.

 Make sure you read the comments in `Constants.java` and `PaymentsUtil.java` before you continue.
 These files **must** be modified prior to running the app, as per the instructions provided in the comments.

-In Android Studio, you must open the `kotlin` or `java` directory, not the top-level directory.

 ## Requirements